connecting

 The Romans knew the island as Taprobane– referring to their hands turning a copper color when they touched the sands.
 Muslim traders talked of Serendip– meaning island of jewels in Arabic.
 This became the root word of serendipity– the art of making happy and unexpected discoveries.

-Travel around Sri Lanka is relatively easy
+Travel around Sri Lanka

 Colombo and arriving in Sri Lanka:

-The Old Fort area of Colombo is where you can visit the Old Dutch Museum and see colonial British buildings.
+The Old Fort area of Colombo is where you can visit the Old Dutch Museum and see British colonial buildings.
 Nearby is the lively Tamil Pettah district and the Fort Railway Station.

-The Galle Face Hotel of Colombo is still a choice place to stay or at least, to have tea or a drink looking out to the sea.
+The Galle Face Hotel of Colombo is still a choice place to stay, or at least, to have tea or a drink looking out to the sea.
 This historical place has welcomed guests and royalty since 1864.

 The classic rooms of the old wing have been totally renovated and there is also a newer Regency Wing: